qtranslate/qtranslate-xt/readme.txt

 * Fix: Enable a language when gettext database fails to update on a private server: [Issue #236](https://github.com/qTranslate-Team/qtranslate-x/issues/236).
 * Fix: use table of list of languages for WP 4.3.
 * Fix: disabled translation of posts in `qtranxf_postsFilter` with filter 'raw'.
+* Enhancement: `home_url` on admin side now returns url of current front end language - this helps on customize screen.
 * Enhancement: choice 'css_only' for $style argument in `qtranxf_generateLanguageSelectCode`: [Issue #259](https://github.com/qTranslate-Team/qtranslate-x/issues/259).
 * Enhancement: [Handle the CSRF vulnerability](https://github.com/qTranslate-Team/qtranslate-x/pull/230).